rabbitmq/rabbitmq-website/docs/management-cli.md

 limitations under the License.
 -->

-# Management Command Line Tool NOSYNTAX
+# Management Command Line Tool

 The [management plugin](./management) ships with a command line tool **rabbitmqadmin** which can perform some of the same actions as the